Workshop instructors

 Jimmy Clewes

 His charming British style, creative mind and engaging personality make him a firm favourite in woodturning circles.
 He is a member of the Professional Woodturners in England and the American Association of Woodturners.
 The Englishman lives in Las Vegas where he runs a woodturning school.
-For over 23 years he has worked as a woodturner and freelance teacher worldwide, including in Europe, the USA, Canada, Australia and New Zealand.
+For over 23 years he has worked as a woodturner and freelance instructor worldwide, including in Europe, the USA, Canada, Australia and New Zealand.

 Jörg Steinhauer